 - Encourage your child to fall asleep in his own bed – not on the couch, in your bed or anywhere else.
 It’s also important for him to learn to fall asleep by himself.
 You might need cues to help your child understand that he needs to fall asleep in his bed by himself.
 These could be things like a picture showing him asleep in bed and you sitting watching TV.

 - If your child experiences anxiety about going to bed or sleeping alone, you could try wrapping your child in a blanket, using a nightlight in the bedroom, and/or playing music in his room when he’s in bed.

-- If your child has been ill, she might keep wanting the extra attention she got when she was sick.
-When your child’s better, try the settling strategies above again.
+If your child has been ill, she might keep wanting the extra attention she got when she was sick.
+When your child is better, try the settling strategies above again.
 But consult your child’s doctor if you think your child’s poor sleep is related to a medical problem – for example, asthma or epilepsy.

-- If your child wakes during the night, or gets out of bed, try the settling strategies above.
+And if your child wakes during the night, calls out or gets out of bed, try the settling strategies above.

 Night terrors and nightmares

 Sometimes children wake up screaming or crying.
 This could be caused by night terrors, which are normal in children from around 18 months to six years.
 Nightmares can also wake children up and make it hard for them to get back to sleep.
 Talk to your child’s doctor if you’re concerned or your child’s behaviour seems severe.

 Bedwetting and toileting